 In cooperation with Indigenous organizations, the Government of Canada chose June 21, the summer solstice, for National Indigenous Peoples Day.
 For generations, many Indigenous Peoples and communities have celebrated their culture and heritage on or near this day due to the significance of the summer solstice as the longest day of the year.’ – Indigenous and Northern Affairs Canada

-You can visit the Indigenous and Northern Affairs website for more information.
+You can visit the Crown-Indigenous Relations and Northern Affairs Canada for more information.